confluentinc/cp-demo/docs/index.rst

 #.
 Wait a few minutes to allow the metrics to propagate.

 #.
-Create a local JSON file with a query.
+Create a local JSON file with a query (this is just one example—for examples of all the queryable metrics, see `Metrics API <https://docs.confluent.io/cloud/current/monitoring/metrics-api.html>`__.
 Copy and paste the following text into a file called ``/tmp/metrics_query.json``.

    .. code-block:: text